toshivc/O_C-Phazerville/docs/Hemisphere-Applet-Filtering.md

 ## Page 4: Applet Filtering

-The fourth and final full-screen page in the [[config menu|Hemisphere config]] is for Applet Filtering.
+The fourth and final full-screen page in the [config menu](Hemisphere-Config) is for Applet Filtering.

 Are you tired of scrolling past applets you never use?
 Now you can hide them with this filter!